A wide range of concurrent disorders and other mental health and addiction concerns are a reality for many of our youth.

 The youth’s therapy may involve one-to-one counselling, Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Art Therapy, referral to a psychiatrist, referral to a treatment centre, or a combination of services.
 Covenant House Vancouver has a relationship with The Foundry and their team of psychiatrists with whom our Clinical Counsellors work to provide the most effective care possible.

-Covenant House utilizes a preventative approach to tackling mental illness in the community.
-We believe that helping a person with their mental illness and past traumas while they are young is the key to preventing life-long homelessness and effectively managing symptoms as an adult.
+We believe that providing services to aid with these concurrent disorders due to past traumas to clients while they are young is key to preventing lifelong homelessness and for effectively managing symptoms as an adult.